Skip to cookie consent Skip to main content

 The clinical trials showed that there were no serious side effects in mothers who received the vaccine or their infants.
 This vaccine is similar to other vaccines.

-Abrysvo is expected to be available at Mass General Brigham for pregnant people this fall.
+Abrysvo is available at Mass General Brigham for pregnant people this fall.
 Please check with your OB practice to inquire about availability.

 Pregnant people may need a prescription or prior authorization to get the vaccine from a pharmacy.
 Please call your pharmacy to confirm that they have Abrysvo.
 The cost may also vary by insurance company.
 Please call your insurance company if you have questions about cost.